Waiddy1021/cse15L-lab-reports/lab3.md

  ```

  We see in the first example, The lines returned only included the term ```what``` nothing more and nothing less
- However, we see in the Second Example that nothing was returned, ass previously mentioned -w only allws us to search for that specific term.
+ However, we see in the Second Example that nothing was returned, ass previously mentioned -w only allows us to search for that specific term.
 Unlike
  the seocnd method provided in Number 2.
 Where ```grep -i "exam" pmed.0020191.txt```, was able to return the line with the word ```examiners```.

  Number 4: